 [H1] Summary

-Stratified multiplicative regression is appropriate in many situations where the relationship between the dependent and the independent variables are monotone in every subset of the data.
+Stratified multiplicative regression is appropriate in many situations where the relationships between the dependent and the independent variables are monotone in every subset of the data.
 In these situations, a multiplicative equation replaces the multilinear regression equation.
-The result is a regression equation that is not only as accurate as the ordinary regression but also its parameters display the impact of variables.
+The result is a regression equation that is not only as accurate as the ordinary regression, but also its parameters display the impact of the variables.
 These parameters have a real-world meaning; they show the impact of the independent variable, by itself and when all other variables are absent, on the dependent variable.

 [H1] Supplemental Resources